 The rear doors on the Executive Edition open wider for easier entry and exit.
 An Elite Option Package for the T-6 model also has the wider doors and extra rear legroom, but it includes a bench seat and fewer posh amenities.

-The 2.9 model holds a 194-horsepower, 2.9-liter inline-six-cylinder engine.
+Under the Hood The 2.9 model holds a 194-horsepower, 2.9-liter inline-six-cylinder engine.
 The high-performance T-6 and Executive models get a 268-hp inline-six with twin turbochargers.
 Both engines are mounted transversely and team with a four-speed-automatic transmission.
 The Geartronic transmission on the T-6 and Executive versions permits manual gear changes by pushing the shift lever fore and aft.

-Safety has long been a byword at Volvo.
+Safety Safety has long been a byword at Volvo.
 Antilock brakes, traction control and side-impact airbags for the front seats are standard.
 All five seating positions have three-point shoulder belts with pretensioners.
 Curtain-type airbags drop down from above the side windows in a collision to protect the heads of passengers.
 A Whiplash Protection System (WHIPS) moves the front seatbacks and headrests rearward in a rear-end collision to help minimize whiplash.